springockito/springockito/README.md

 ### Springockito

-This is a small extension to spring that simplifies way of creation mockito mocks in the intergation tests' related context xml files.
+This is a small extension to Spring that simplifies way of creation mockito mocks in the integration tests' related context xml files.

 ### Mocking